boettiger-lab/olmoearth_projects/docs/nandi.md

 ## Inference

 Inference is documented in [the main README](../README.md).
 The prediction request geometry should have start and end timestamps that covers one year, ideally from 2022-09-01 to 2023-09-01 to match the training data.
 However, you can also run inference for other one-year periods, such as 2018-09-01 to 2019-09-01.
+Inference runs on all 1024×1024 grid cells intersecting the geometry, using satellite images from the specified time range.

 ## Fine-tuning